aceforeverd/fedb/docs/zh/reference/sql/functions_and_operators/Files/udfs_8h.md

 **Description**:

-Used by feature zero, split string by delimeter and then split each segment as kv pair, then add each value to output list.
+Split string by delimeter and then split each segment as kv pair, then add each value to output list.
 Null and illegal segments are skipped.

 **Since**:
 0.1.0